Blue Ridge Cabin Home

 Notice that the 4th note of the Major Scale (fa; a C note when in the key of G, a D note when in the key of A, an Eb note when in the key of Bb, etc.) is absent from the melody.

 Also notice the prominence of the 7th note of the major scale (ti) in the melody during the 5 chord measures.
 This is the 3rd of the 5 chord (the G# note in the E chord when in the key of A, the F# note in the D chord when in the key of G, etc.).
 Compare this with the melody of Little Birdie during the first two of its 5 chord measures, and with the melody of Bury Me Beneath The Willow in its last 5 chord measure (2nd measure of line 4).
-Contrast this with the melody in the 5 chord measures of any of the rest of the songs on the main list for the beginner jam; these all avoid this note on the 5 chord measures.
-The melody sheets and song of the week write-ups for the 18 previous songs of the week for the jam are available at https://www.idahobluegrassassociation.org/jasons-beginner-jam-blog-2019---2020.
-Will The Circle Be Unbroken is the one remaining song on the main list that is yet to be made a song of the week for the jam.
+The melody sheets and song of the week write-ups for the 19 previous songs of the week for the jam, including Little Birdie and Bury Me Beneath The Willow, can be found at:

 The first melody note of the first full measure of the chorus (just like for the verses) is the 3rd of the 1 chord (C# note when in the key of A, B note when in the key of G, etc.) "Oh I love..."
 Therefore, the corresponding note that is dwelt on here in the tenor harmony part is the 5th of the chord (E note when in the key of A, D note when in the key of G, etc.), and the corresponding note that is dwelt on here in the baritone harmony part is the root note of the chord (A note when it in the key of A, G note when in the key of G, etc.).

 Observe, in listening to the recordings, that the melody for the chorus (especially in the first and third lines) is different than the melody for the verses, and that the phrasing of the lyrics is different in the chorus than in the verses.
-The attached melody sheets give the melody for the first verse, for when the melody of the chorus differs from the melody of the verses of a song, melody-based breaks on the instruments usually take their cues from the verse melody, rather than the chorus melody.
-So, in this case, the melody sheets attached here should not be used as a reference point for finding the harmony parts for the chorus.
+The melody sheets provided here at the bottom of this write-up give the melody for the first verse, for when the melody of the chorus differs from the melody of the verses of a song, melody-based breaks on the instruments usually take their cues from the verse melody, rather than the chorus melody.
+So, in this case, the melody sheets given here should not be used as a reference point for finding the harmony parts for the chorus.

-13 songs were played at the jam on Thursday: 10 from the main list, 0 from the additional songs list, and 3 that are on neither list:
+16 songs were played at last night's jam: 11 from the main list, and 5 from the additional songs list:

 Blue Ridge Cabin Home - A